wazo-platform/wazo-doc/source/api_sdk/rest_api/rest_api.rst

 ----------------------------

 The XiVO REST server implements POST and PUT methods for item creation and update respectively.
-Data created using the POST method is done via root URL and updates using the PUT method via root URL suffixed by /<id>/.
+Data is created using the POST method via a root URL and is updated using the PUT method via a root URL suffixed by /<id>/.
-The servers expected to receive JSON encoded data.
+The server expects to receive JSON encoded data.
 Only one item can be processed per request.
 The data format and required data fields are illustrated in the following example:

 ``Request data format``